 - is homeless or at risk of eviction

 Our preference is to err on the side of providing urgent help and risking a mistake, rather than leave a refugee or asylum-seeker with a desperate situation unresolved.

 If the Rapid Response for Refugees Circle can’t help, or can only provide part of what is needed, the appeal is sent to a special focus Circle or to all Circles and we co-ordinate the response.

-This Circle currently has three members – Denise Callaghan, Diane Joy and Tricia (Trish) Dundon.
+This Circle currently has three members – Denise Callaghan, Leeanne Head and Tricia (Trish) Dundon.